 |27 Sep||Mon||Queen's Birthday||WA|

 |4 Oct||Mon||Queen's Birthday||QLD|

 In Western Australia, the governor proclaims the holiday either at the end of September or the beginning of October each year because the June public holiday slot is given to Western Australia Day (formerly Foundation Day).
 In South Australia, the Queen’s Birthday holiday is also called Volunteer’s Day.

 Queen Elizabeth II is the constitutional monarch of 16 sovereign states and the Supreme Governor of the Church of England.
 She was born on 21 April 1926 but her birthday is celebrated on a separate date.
-She has been Queen since 1952 and is currently the second-longest reigning British monarch, the longest being Queen Victoria who reigned for 63 years.
+She has been Queen since 1952 and is now the longest reigning British monarch in history, the second-longest being Queen Victoria who reigned for 63 years.